remycnl/remycanal-portfolio/README.md

 ## Contact
-For any questions or support, please contact me at [remy.canal@epitech.eu].
+For any questions or support, please contact me at [hello@remycanal.me].

 ## License